marshallshen/security_architecture_and_engineering/logging.md

 * Storing logs at local machine is dangerous: if attacker gets into the machine, logs can be wiped out.
 * `Use a log server`: machine sends log packets to log server, but do not have permission to go into the log server.

+#### Secure format of logs
+* Protocol (with crypto) exists for secure logging.
+* Log files are `parts of systems`: the file needs to be consistent and easy to collaborate with other parts of the systems.

 #### Log patterns to look for
 * Bad requests (with authentication failure).
 * Anything mentioning `/etc/`, where many sensitive information is stored.